FICO - The First Step to Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
 The content of your wallet begins the home buying process.
 Without an above average credit score, entering into a loan for a house is harder and, you could find yourself renting for another couple of years in Cary until you raise your score.

 The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
 A low score is a low score and that often means you can't get credit.
 Some of the factors in deciding your FICO score include:

 - Types of Credit — Do you have a healthy mix of credit cards and loans?

 - Payment History — How many late payments have you made?

-To learn more, visit myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.